Thomas J. Watson Sr. & Peter F. Drucker Business Philosophies

 The Thoughts of Peter F. Ducker Put into Action by Thomas J. Watson Sr.

-Thomas J. Watson Sr.—and this, I think, makes the man singularly interesting—was a uniquely American type and one the Establishment has never understood throughout our history.
+"Thomas J. Watson Sr.—and this, I think, makes the man singularly interesting—was a uniquely American type and one the Establishment has never understood throughout our history.
 He was possessed of a towering intellect but was totally non-intellectual.
 He belongs to the same type as Abraham Lincoln, who similarly offended the establishment of his day: the cosmopolitan, polished, learned Bostonians who considered themselves so superior to the yokel President in whose Cabinet they were forced to serve. …

-This American type is totally native and owes nothing to Europe—which is one reason why the intellectuals of his time do not know what to do with him.
+"This American type is totally native and owes nothing to Europe—which is one reason why the intellectuals of his time do not know what to do with him.
 Typically the men of this type have a gift for words, and Watson fully shared it.
 But they are not men of ideas.
 They are men of vision.
 What makes them important is that, like Watson, they act on their vision.
+"That he did so, made Watson one of the Americans of his generation who did make a difference." |

-Peter F. Drucker, "Thomas Watson's Principles of Modern Management," Esquire, December 1983
+"Thomas Watson's Principles of Modern Management," Esquire, Peter F. Drucker, December 1983

-Combining Management Insight with Leadership Action
+Thomas J. Watson Sr. Combined Management Insight with Leadership Action

 "The purpose of such a concept [a constitution] is never to serve as a rigid rule.
 Rather it is to be used like a compass bearing taken across rugged mountains."